How to Install Node.js on Ubuntu

 sudo apt update

-2. Once the package list has been updated, we can install the packages we need to install Node.js with the below command.
+2. Once the package list has been updated, we can install the packages we need to set up the Node.js repository.

 sudo apt install curl build-essential ca-certificates gnupg